ryazh3nka/.dotfiles/readme.md

 # .dotfiles
-here lies a list of dotfiles featuring everforest colors i made in the span of one month. while i can't guarantee full reproducibilty of my setup, i tried to make it distribution-agnostic, hence no install script. the advised way of managing the files is via tools like `GNU Stow` or plain old symlinking. feel free to use the configs provided in the repo as you please (though your eyes will probably start to bleed after seeing my css skills).
+here lies a list of dotfiles featuring the everforest colorscheme (its darkest flavour) i made in the span of one month. while i can't guarantee full reproducibilty of my setup, i tried to make it distribution-agnostic, hence no install script. the advised way of managing the files is via tools like `GNU Stow` or plain old symlinking. feel free to use the configs provided in the repo as you please (though your eyes might start to bleed after seeing my css skills).

 ## gallery
 <p align="center">